 Trained by Larry Sharpe, King Kong Bundy broke into the wrestling scene in 1981 under the name "Chris Canyon."

 He was given the moniker "Big Daddy Bundy" a year later while wrestling for Fritz Von Erich’s World Class in Texas.
 His name was a combination of Shirley Crabtree’s “Big Daddy” moniker and the surname of the psychopathic serial killer Ted Bundy.

-While with World Class, he wore blue jeans and a rope belt and sported brown hair on top.
+While with World Class, he wore blue jeans, a rope belt, and sported brown hair.
 This was a look quite foreign to how fans of the WWF would know him for having just a few years later.